3rd edition as of July 2023

 3.1.2.
 Key Concepts in Assessment

 The assessment process involves three critical concepts – reliability, validity, and standardization.
-Actually, these three are important to science in general.
+These three are important to science in general.
 First, we want the assessment to be reliable or consistent.
 Outside of clinical assessment, when our car has an issue and we take it to the mechanic, we want to make sure that what one mechanic says is wrong with our car is the same as what another says, or even two others.
 If not, the measurement tools they use to assess cars are flawed.
 The same is true of a patient who is suffering from a mental disorder.
-If one mental health professional says the person suffers from major depressive disorder and another says the issue is borderline personality disorder, then there is an issue with the assessment tool being used (in this case, the DSM and more on that in a bit).
+If one mental health professional says the person suffers from major depressive disorder and another says the issue is borderline personality disorder, then there is an issue with the assessment tool being used.
 Ensuring that two different raters are consistent in their assessment of patients is called interrater reliability.
 Another type of reliability occurs when a person takes a test one day, and then the same test on another day.
 We would expect the person’s answers to be consistent, which is called test-retest reliability.
 For example, let’s say the person takes the MMPI on Tuesday and then the same test on Friday.
 Unless something miraculous or tragic happened over the two days in between tests, the scores on the MMPI should be nearly identical to one another.
 What does identical mean?
 The score at test and the score at retest are correlated with one another.
 If the test is reliable, the correlation should be very high (remember, a correlation goes from -1.00 to +1.00, and positive means as one score goes up, so does the other, so the correlation for the two tests should be high on the positive side).

 In addition to reliability, we want to make sure the test measures what it says it measures.
 This is called validity.
 Let’s say a new test is developed to measure symptoms of depression.
 It is compared against an existing and proven test, such as the Beck Depression Inventory (BDI).
 If the new test measures depression, then the scores on it should be highly comparable to the ones obtained by the BDI.
 This is called concurrent or descriptive validity.
 We might even ask if an assessment tool looks valid.
 If we answer yes, then it has face validity, though it should be noted that this is not based on any statistical or evidence-based method of assessing validity.
 An example would be a personality test that asks about how people behave in certain situations.
 Therefore, it seems to measure personality, or we have an overall feeling that it measures what we expect it to measure.